etiennetremel/ai-generated-blog/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/1a34df76-38de-42a1-8bcc-074f144a4b83/deploy-status)](https://app.netlify.com/sites/ai-generated-tech-blog/deploys)

-This repository demonstrate the use of [Pydantic AI](https://ai.pydantic.dev) together with [Hugo](https://gohugo.io/) to generate blog posts on a given topic using various models (OpenAI ChatGPT 4o, Gemini).
+This repository demonstrate how to use [Pydantic AI](https://ai.pydantic.dev) with [Hugo](https://gohugo.io/) to generate blog posts on a given topic using different models (OpenAI ChatGPT 4o, Gemini).

 > [!WARNING]
 >  This project is not intended to flood the web with low-quality AI-generated